linnil1/star_alleles_comparator/README.md

 # B*01:01:01:01    =1= B*01:02:02:01
 # B*03:01          =0= B*04:01:02
 # Note:
-# Left hand side is alleles in reference method/cohort
+# Left hand side is the alleles in reference method/cohort
 # Right hand side is the allele in another method/cohort
 ```